archfizz/slotmachine/README.markdown

 Dependencies
 ------------

-SlotMachine uses the [Symfony2 HttpFoundation](http://symfony.com/doc/current/components/http_foundation/introduction.html) component.
+SlotMachine uses the [Symfony2 HttpFoundation component](http://symfony.com/doc/current/components/http_foundation/introduction.html) to resolve the page based on query string parameters.

+The SlotMachine Page also extends [Pimple](pimple.sensiolabs.org), a lightweight dependency injection container, which the Slots are injected into.

 Run Tests
 ---------